 National Oceanic and Aeronautic Administration Aeronautical charts covering the Los Angeles area.
 These charts are not updated and are not for navigational use.

-Aerial Photos do appear in the historic photograph collection held in the History department but are not indexed nor are they a true aerial photograph collection such as owned by UCLA or Whittier College.
-Central library owns a single specimen of aerial photos in the year 1965 only.
+Aerial Photos do appear in the historic photograph collection held in the History department but are not indexed nor are they a true aerial photograph collection such as owned by University of California Los Angeles or Whittier College.
+Central Library owns a single specimen of aerial photos in the year 1965 only.

 Any questions should be directed to: